rofl0r/endianness.h/README.md

-# endianess.h
+# endianness.h

-a one-file library to determine endianess at compile time. just drop a copy of the header in your source tree, use it and forget about all the platform-specific differences to get a definition.
+a one-file library to determine endianness at compile time. just drop a copy of the header in your source tree, use it and forget about all the platform-specific differences to get a definition.